 H. Scott Butterfield (address)

-Christopher J. Lortie Department of Biology, York University.
-4700 Keele St. Toronto, Ontario, Canada.
-M3J 1P3
+Christopher J. Lortie Department

 Abstract

-Shrubs can play a key role in the structure of desert communities, and function as foundation species.
+Shrubs can play a key role in the structure of desert communities and function as foundation species.
 Ecological facilitation has been well developed in the context of shrub-plant interactions but less well studied for plant-animal interactions.
 Here, we use movement ecology methods, i.e. telemetry, to measure the association between lizards and Ephedra californica, a dominant shrub species in the San Joaquin Desert, to infer whether there is evidence for facilitation.
 Based on recent research on the thermoregulatory needs of diurnal lizards, we hypothesized that lizards would be associated with shrubs, and that association with shrubs would interact with time of day.
-We obtained relocations of lizards and scored whether lizards were within 0.5 meters of a shrub, then tested whether the association deviated from an assumption of no association.
-We obtained strong evidence that E. californica provided essential services to G. sila by showing that lizard use shrubs and that use of shrubs is correlated with time of day.
-Our study suggests that shrubs be considered as a component of high-quality habitat for G. sila when making decisions about habitat preservation or restoration, and provides a methodological model for assessing similar relationships for other desert species at risk.
+We obtained relocations of lizards and scored whether lizards were within 0.5 meters of a shrub.
+The association patterns of lizard with shrubs relative to open sites were tested.
+If you also still include microhabitat association pattern tests, state here. state some findings directly and specifically then get to implication.
+Lizards were associated with shrubs more in the afternoon, and were observed primarily doing… X. Also, highlight some novel finding here too – that sounds really trivial if that is all we did… This finding was not related to shrub density….
+You know just one other cool thing.
+E. californica provided essential services to G. sila by showing that lizard use shrubs very specifically.
+Our study suggests that shrubs be considered as a component of high-quality habitat for G. sila when making decisions about habitat preservation or restoration and provides a novel methodological model for assessing similar relationships for other desert species at risk.

 Introduction

 Deserts are highly distinct ecosystems that contribute significantly to global biodiversity and global ecosystem function.
 The conversion and loss of desert habitat is therefore a global biodiversity crisis requiring immediate intervention, including conservation of remaining undisturbed habitat and restoration of degraded desert (Hannah et al. 1995, Hoekstra et al. 2005, Kefi et al. 2007, Mouat et al. 2008, Bachelet et al. 2016, Westphal et al. 2016).
 Identifying the drivers of ecological health in desert communities will be a crucial component of such interventions.
 Shrubs can maintain the diversity of desert plant communities (Flores & Jurado 2003) and are predicted to play significant roles in the ecology of desert ectotherms (Sears et al 2016).
 Shelter in the form of shrubs can also facilitate ectotherm populations in the face of climate change by providing refuges (Adolph 1990, Angilletta 2009, Kearney, Shine and Porter 2009, Sinervo et al 2010, Sears and Angilletta 2015, Sears et al 2016).
-In this study we test the hypothesis that shrubs are important to lizards by describing the relative frequency of association of lizard with shrub.
+And..? a bit more here on why interactions plant-animal are likely important.
+Then end with a nice animal ecology implication because that is the current target journal.